AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/export-data/email-summaries.md

 ---
-title: Creating automated email summaries
+title: Create automated email summaries
-zendesk_id: 360016730911
+description: Learn how to create automated email summaries.
 ---
+# Create automated email summaries

 Email summaries are a powerful communication tool you can use to share the current status and trends of your business with key stakeholders.
 With email summaries you can: